My Mailbox FAQ

 At this time, we are inferring the date of delivery based on the last scan in our processing plants.
 Unfortunately, these are not 100% accurate and there may be some discrepancies.
 We encourage you to let us know of any of these issues.

-At this time, only letter mail and advertising mail that’s processed on our automated equipment is included in the daily notification.
-The inclusion of Neighbourhood Mail (such as flyers) and parcels are planned for future releases.
+At this time, only letter mail and advertising mail are included in the daily notification.
+The inclusion of parcels and oversized mail (with dimensions exceeding 245 mm x 156 mm x 5mm) are planned for future releases.

 If you no longer wish to receive the email notification, but still want access to the service, you can go into the mobile app under profile and toggle off the daily alert email notifications.